zulip/zulip/templates/zerver/help/desktop-app-install-guide.md

         sudo apt update
         sudo apt install zulip

-    These commands set up the Zulip Desktop apt repository and its signing key, and then install the Zulip client.
+    These commands set up the Zulip Desktop APT repository and its signing key, and then install the Zulip client.

 1. Run Zulip from your app launcher, or with `zulip` from a terminal.